Bitech-AG/ui5.pdf/README.md

 With the new capabilities of [UI5 Tooling] (https://sap.github.io/ui5-tooling), it is very easy to integrate open source bibliotics like this into your own applications.
 You do not need to copy files to your applications.
 If your app is older and does not have a Ui5.yaml file, you can create this file with [UI5 Cli] (https://sap.github.io/ui5-tooling/pages/GettingStarted).

 1. Insert this repository as a dependency in your Package.json.
+If you do not have a dependencies node in your package.json, add it at the top level.
 ```sh
 dependencies: {
 ...